Jeff Richards (actor, born 1924)

-Jeff Richards (November 1, 1924 - July 28, 1989) was an American minor league baseball player with the Portland Beavers, who later became an actor.
+Jeff Richards (November 1, 1924 - July 28, 1989) was an American actor.
 He was sometimes credited as Dick Taylor and Richard Taylor.

 He is best known for his role as Benjamin Pontipee in Seven Brides for Seven Brothers (1954).
 Following this performance, he tied with George Nader and Joe Adams for the Golden Globe for Most Promising Newcomer.
-Despite this, his acting career soon foundered.
+Despite this, his acting career soon floundered.

 Early life and career

 He was born Richard Mansfield Taylor in Portland, Oregon.
 Taylor joined the U.S. Navy during World War II and served until 1946.
-After, he played shortstop for the Portland Beavers for a year and then for the Salem Senators; however, his baseball career ended after he tore a ligament and was unable to play anymore.
+After, he signed with the Portland Beavers and was assigned to their farm team, the Salem Senators.
+After playing in Salem for two weeks, his baseball career came to an end due to a knee injury.

 Early Acting Career

 He then went to Hollywood to pursue a film career.
 His first roles included uncredited bits at Warner Bros in The Big Punch (1948), Johnny Belinda (1948), Fighter Squadron (1948) and The Girl from Jones Beach (1949).

 At 20th Century Studios, he had small roles in Mother Is a Freshman (1949), and Cheaper by the Dozen (1950).
 He went to Columbia to make Kill the Umpire (1950), cast as "Richard Taylor".
-He played a baseball player and publicity said he used to play for Salem in the Western League and that they had spent six weeks trying to cast the role.
+He played a baseball player and publicity said he used to play for Salem in the Western International League and that they had spent six weeks trying to cast the role.

 MGM

-He got a screen test at Metro-Goldwyn Mayer and the studio changed his name to Jeff Richards.
+He got a screen test at Metro-Goldwyn Mayer and the studio signed him to a contract and changed his name to Jeff Richards.

 Richards had uncredited roles in The Strip (1951) with Mickey Rooney, The Tall Target (1951) with Dick Powell and Paula Raymond, and The People Against O'Hara (1951) with Spencer Tracy, and a bigger credited part in Angels in the Outfield (1951) as a baseball player.
 He was being sought to play Frank Merriwell.

 Richards had small roles in Just This Once (1952) with Peter Lawford, The Sellout (1952) with Walter Pidgeon, Desperate Search (1952), The Bad and the Beautiful (1952) with Kirk Douglas, Above and Beyond (1952) with Jane Greer, and Battle Circus (1953) with Humphrey Bogart.
 He had a slightly bigger part in Code Two (1953) with Ralph Meeker.